 There are two communities that make up the Thousand Oaks CDD, Thousand Oaks and Villa Rosa.
 On February 12, 2006, the District entered into a cost sharing agreement with the Thousand Oaks Homeowners Association ("HOA") whereby the District funds the maintenance and upkeep of the landscape areas and the HOA shall be principally responsible for arranging for and supervising the landscape maintenance services.
 The District shall make four (4) equal quarterly payments or twelve (12) equal monthly payments, whichever the HOA chooses, to the HOA each year totaling the projected expenses included in the HOA's contract with a third party for landscape and irrigation maintenance services.
-For the fiscal year ended September 30, 2021, the District incurred charges of \$42,541 for lawn/landscape management.
+For the fiscal year ended September 30, 2022, the District incurred charges of \$49,886 for lawn/landscape management, tree removal and vegetation cleanup.
 Of that amount, \$25,161 was for charges to be reimbursed by the District to the Thousand Oaks HOA.
-The balance was paid to Terracon Service as a direct contractor with the CDD for the benefit of Villa Rosa.
+The balance was paid to Terracon Service as a direct contractor with the CDD for the benefit of Villa Rosa and to Russ Total Maintenance for the benefit of the entire District.